Hobart Zoo

-The Hobart Zoo (also known as Beaumaris Zoo) was an old-fashioned zoological garden located on the Queen's Domain in Hobart, Tasmania, Australia.
-The Zoo site is very close to the site of the Tasmanian Governor's House, and the Botanical Gardens.
-Although its location is now primarily the site of a Hobart City Council depot, some remnants and archaeological remains of the original Zoo can still be seen.
+Hobart Zoo (also known as Beaumaris Zoo) was an old-fashioned zoological garden located on the Queen's Domain in Hobart, Tasmania, Australia.
+The zoo site is very close to the site of the Tasmanian Governor's House, and the Botanical Gardens.
+Although its location became primarily the site of a Hobart City Council depot, some remnants and archaeological remains of the original zoo can still be seen.

-The Zoo was set in the surrounds of sweeping gardens, and had commanding views across the River Derwent.
+The zoo was set in the surrounds of sweeping gardens, and had commanding views across the River Derwent.

 Thylacines

-The Hobart Zoo is most famous for being the location where footage of the last known living Tasmanian tiger or thylacine was taken in 1936.
-It died in captivity in Hobart Zoo on 7 September 1936.
+The Hobart Zoo is most famous as the place where footage of the last known living Tasmanian tiger (thylacine) was taken in 1936.
+It died in captivity of exposure, due to suspected neglect after being locked out of its sleeping enclosure on 7 September 1936.
 National Threatened Species Day has been held annually since 1996 on 7 September in Australia, to commemorate the death of the last officially recorded thylacine.

 History

-The zoo was originally called Beaumaris Zoo, and was opened in 1895 at the private residence (named "Beaumaris") of Hobart socialite Mary Grant Roberts.
+The zoo was originally called Beaumaris Zoo, and was opened in 1895 at the private residence "Beaumaris" of Hobart socialite Mary Grant Roberts.
 Mrs. Roberts owned and operated the zoo from 1895 until her death in 1921.
 This zoo, which included a breeding programme for Tasmanian devils, rehabilitated the image of native animals and attracted scientific interest in them.